tagionet/dashhound-api-docs/Dashes.md

 ---------

 The requests array is probably the most important thing in a dash, they are an
-object conatining the request and the channel the request went out on as well as the response data from the request.
+object containing the request and the channel the request went out on as well as the response data from the request.

 A request which has gone out over an SMTP channel will look  like the following